NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

   The view can be downloaded as a jpg image by selecting the `Export as Image` option listed in Figure 48.
   The box at the bottom of Figure 48 allows the user to move more easily through the view in case its size is considerably large.

+#### **Physical Tree View**

+> Applies to objects of class or subclass `GenericPort`

-* **Physical Tree View.** Using the `endpointA`, `endpointB`, `mirror` and `mirrorMultiple` relationships from a source port, all paths to other ports are calculated and plotted in the view.
+Using the `endpointA`, `endpointB`, `mirror` and `mirrorMultiple` relationships from a source port, all paths to other ports are calculated and plotted in the view.
 In the example illustrated in Figure 50, port `PON-001` of an OLT has been selected.
 The view shows all physical connections associated with this port (in this case, a single connection) and the devices that are part of these routes.
 See more in [Outside Plant Management](../physical/ospman/index.html).

   | ![Move Device](images/physical_tree_view.png) |
   | :--: |